How to Sell a House By Owner in Oregon: A Beaver State FSBO Guide

 • Marketing your home is time-consuming.

-• Without the help of an agent to guide you through the disclosure process, you may put yourself at legal risk to be held liable for potential future problems with your home.
+• Without an agent’s help guiding you through the disclosure process, you may put yourself at legal risk of being held liable for potential future problems with your home.

 • Selling a home is an emotional undertaking.
-“It’s nice to have a professional who can deal unemotionally with the transaction,” Knipe says, not feeling insulted if buyers don’t appreciate the size of the bedroom that, say, served as a nursery.
+“It’s nice to have a professional who can deal unemotionally with the transaction,” Knipe says.

 In spite of the cons, we’ll help you navigate the challenges of FSBO if you’re committed to selling your Oregon house without agent assistance.
 For some, selling a home FSBO is a challenge worth accepting, and success can be measured in more ways than one.